-Blurt strives to increase awareness and understanding of depression through Twitter chats, story writing, collaborations with communities and the Blurt Peer Project.
-The work this blog does not only changes lives, but also saves them.
+Blurt strives to increase awareness and understanding of depression through Twitter chats, story writing, collaborations with communities, and the Blurt Peer Project.
+The work this blog does not only changes lives, it also saves them.

 58.)
 Anxiety Boss

-At the Anxiety Boss blog by psychiatrist, Dr. Carlo Carandang, MD, shares nearly everything readers could possible need to know about effectively treating anxiety through multiple techniques.
+The Anxiety Boss blog by psychiatrist, Dr. Carlo Carandang, MD, shares nearly everything readers could possibly need to know about effectively treating anxiety through multiple techniques.

 On Jenni Shaefer’s blog about trauma, PTSD, and recovery, she works to provide an accessible space and safe space to share content from the incredibly knowledgeable perspective of an eating disorder advocate, author, speaker and coach.

 This blog aims to help people with depression, anxiety, and other mental health challenges succeed in their basic, everyday tasks and move towards the life they want to live.

 The Open Forest blog is written firsthand by a psychiatrist who is constantly on the lookout for great mental health content to share with his patients.
 This blog’s collection of evidence-based, useful and relevant articles is an incredible resource for patients, allies and loved ones alike.